 We expect Japan P&I's capital, which is extremely high, to improve further through accumulation of free reserves.
-In fiscal 2019, the association's free reserves declined as it posted a net loss due mainly to the occurrence of large claim payments and financial market turmoil.
-However, under on our capital model, the association maintained its capital at a level well into the 'AAA' category at the end of fiscal 2019, as it did at the end of the previous year, in our view.
-Under our base-case scenario, basically aligned with Japan P&I's conservative earnings forecast, we expect its prospective capital adequacy to continue to improve to a level consistently in excess of the 'AAA' category threshold over the next two years.
+The association's free reserves declined in the last two years mainly due to the occurrence of large claim payments.
+However, we recognize that, under on our capital model, the association maintained its capital at a level well into the 'AAA' category at the end of fiscal 2020, as it did at the end of the previous year.
+Under our base-case scenario, we expect its prospective capital adequacy to continue to improve to a level consistently in excess of the 'AAA' category threshold over the next two years.